seann1/train_system_assesment/README.md

-train_system_assesment
+train_system_assessment
 ======================

-Train System program in ruby and SQL for the database basics assesment
+Train System program in ruby and SQL for the database basics assessment

 This program allows the user to create lines, stations and stops.
 Lines, stations and stops can be created, read, updated and deleted.